 We are always happy to meet newcomers and visitors.
 If you worship or have previously worshipped with a different denomination and have received communion there, you are most welcome to receive Holy Communion in any of our three churches.
 If you've never been to church before, we'd be delighted to see you.

 'Eucharist' is our term for the service Jesus gave us at his Last Supper, where we take, bless and share bread and wine in accordance with his teaching.
 Other names for this service include 'Holy Communion', 'the Lord's Supper' and 'Mass'.
 Whatever you call it, you are welcome!
 We hold Eucharist services throughout the week, not just on Sundays.

-Our Holy Eucharist services vary in style at each of our Parish Churches.
+Our Holy Eucharist services vary in style at each of our Churches.
 'Sung Eucharist' at St Fagan's and St Luke's means there are hymns and other parts of the service are sung; it lasts about an hour.
 'Said Eucharist' at St James's contains no singing, is a simpler service, and lasts about half an hour.

 On the first Sunday of each month at each of our churches, we hold an All Sorts Service, which is a more informal Eucharist service.

 Morning and Evening Prayers are held in our churches throughout the week.
 They are shorter and simpler services without Holy Communion.
 They provide an ideal opportunity for quiet and thoughtful worship at the beginning or end of the working day.